jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 - Using an iControl LX extension as a proxy to trusted devices
 - Designing a declarative API using a schema
 - Using an iControl LX extension as a token service for trusted iControl REST communications
-- Simplifying a complex task to make it as easy possible on the end user
+- Simplifying a complex task to make it as easy as possible on the end user

 Now, let's move into the real world.
 Let's examine and use a simplified micro services framework which wraps in everything we've learned so far and puts it to use within a standards based OpenAPI application.